 At some point, I heard my doctor’s voice and woke up enough to scan the room, looking for Joshua, and then I heard the anesthesiologist comment he was upping the dosage a bit.
 Then I was out for real.

-I woke up in recovery some time later.
-On Saturday morning at 6:42am, we welcomed Joshua Caleb into this world.
+I woke up in recovery sometime later.
+On Saturday morning at 5:42 am, we welcomed Joshua Caleb into this world.
 I was told that Joshua was born alive and weighed a whopping 3 pounds and 6 ounces.
 Much bigger than they expected, although he did ingest some fluid during the C-Section so that accounts for some of the weight.
 He was 13 inches long, about the size of a porcelain doll.
 So much for intra-uterine-growth retardation that they had told us about.
 His lungs were significantly under-developed due to his gestational age, so he was put on a ventilator and oxygen.
-He had all of his fingers and toes, and there was not any physical deformities.
+He had all of his fingers and toes, and there were not any physical deformities.
 There were not any spinal deformations and his kidneys functioned normally.

 Now we prayed, watched and waited on the Lord.
 Not my will, but His will for Joshua’s life.
 It’s tough to pray that.
 Knowing all the while, I don’t know what that means.
 It just means I am open to the fact that God has the big picture and I have no control.

 I got to see him that first morning, for a few minutes.
 Literally.
 Not hold him, not hear his cry.
 I got to see him.
-They wheeled him in to my room in an incubator, with all of the wires and IV’s.
+They wheeled him into my room in an incubator, with all of the wires and IV’s.
 I touched his teeny-tiny hand and told him I loved him.
-Then they whisked him away in a Neonatal Emergency Transport they called Angel II, to a pediatric hospital in Atlanta, Henrietta Elgleston, 45 minutes away.
+Then they whisked him away in a Neonatal Emergency Transport they called Angel II, to a pediatric hospital in Atlanta, Henrietta Egleston, 45 minutes away.

 While miracles had most certainly happened, Joshua was very sick because he was very early.
 It was definitely not all good news that day.
 What I didn’t know at the time, was that the doctors had pulled my husband and mom aside to tell them that they were very concerned for Joshua and didn’t expect him to make the ride to Egleston.
 They didn’t need to tell me that but they needed to prepare themselves for that.
 Oh gosh!
 The weight of those words.
 I can’t imagine knowing that.
 Looking back, I’m so glad I didn’t know that at the time.